thelfer/mfem-mgis/_sources/user_guide/mesh/mesh-reader.rst.txt

 .. note::

-  If you installed mfem-mgis using the spack installation procedure, the installation has already been performed with the miniapps.
+  To make sure the mfem used by mfem-mgis provides the miniapps, install mfem-mgis with ``spack install mfem-mgis ^mfem+miniapps``.

 CMake version: